 - How much does your spouse’s income contribute to your living costs?

 - Would it be enough to pay for day-to-day and future expenses?

 Social Security benefits

 The benefits your family could receive might be more than you think.
 Exactly how much will depend on your earnings and how long you worked.
 According to the Social Security Administration, you earn credits toward survivor benefits every year.
 A younger person needs fewer credits for their family to receive benefits than an older person does.
-You can find information on how the credit system works, who is eligible (and when), verify your earnings and try out a number of planning calculators on their website.
+You can find information on how the credit system works, who is eligible (and when), verify your earnings and try out a number of their planning calculators.

 This is a big one.
 A simple method of figuring out how much income you’ll need to replace is to multiply your current annual income by the number of years your family would need support.
 This could be the number of years before your youngest child goes to college.
 Once you have this number, you’ll need to add some extra cushion to guard against inflation.

 It’s also important to see what you spend in a month.
 You can look at your bank statements or use our budgeting tool to get an idea of where you spend your money.

 Many people forget about their debt when they’re thinking about life insurance.
 However, it’s probably one of the most important factors to consider because the average American carries a lot of debt, and someone will have to pay for it.
 Look at what you owe on student loans, car loans, credit cards and any high-balance debt.
 And, don’t forget to include the interest.